GabCoolDude/School.md/Lycée/Anglais/Chapter 2/Final Task.md

 Question 2:
 - **Hmm...
 I haven't really paid much attention to that before.
 I think it would probably have to be a black or gray tracksuit.**
 - *Interesting...
-I have multiple outfits that I like, but I'd have to say my two most favorite outfits are trav*
+I have multiple outfits that I like, but I'd have to say my two most favorite outfits are traditional outfits like kimonos and also suits.*

+Question 3:
+- **Now that I think about it...**